Die, Mommie, Die!: Plot

 During her bender, Angela not only reveals that she poisoned Sol, but that she is not Angela but really Barbara.
 In flashback, Barbara reveals how as Angela's career flourished, her own fell apart, culminating in her arrest for jewelry theft.
 After serving her sentence, Barbara arrived at Angela's mansion, greeted with scorn and ridicule from the immensely egotistical Angela.
 Watching the physical and emotional abuse Angela doled out to Sol and the children, Barbara devised a plan to poison her sister and take over her life, her family and, most importantly, her career.
 The children watch with confusion as Barbara announces she killed Angela.

 As they turn the tape over to Tony, Edith and Lance fight over who will be the one to run away with him, while he respectfully refuses both of them.
 Meanwhile, a masked assailant pops up and tries to dispatch Barbara; in the scuffle, Barbara pulls off the assailant's mask, revealing Sol underneath.
-With all the primary players in the room, Sol reveals how he and Bootsie faked his death for him to escape outstanding mob debts he couldn't pay back and how he was forced to kill Bootsie to protect his secret.
-Tony then reveals he is really an FBI agent who's been heading a case investigating Angela's murder before arresting Sol.
+With all the primary players in the room, Sol reveals how he and Bootsie faked his death for him to escape outstanding mob debts he could not pay back and how he was forced to kill Bootsie to protect his secret.
+Tony then reveals he is really an FBI agent who has been heading a case investigating Angela's murder before arresting Sol.
 The children - finally understanding Barbara's motives and desperation - hug Barbara while Tony says he will destroy the evidence to protect her from an eventual prison stint and trip to the gas chamber.
 But Barbara tells them, as she walks to her waiting police escort outside, that by finally being herself, she will finally gain her freedom from living under her sister's shadow.